3 years ago

 Non-alcoholic liver disease occurs in people with little or no history of alcohol use, and is instead strongly associated with metabolic syndrome, obesity, insulin resistance and diabetes, and hypertriglyceridemia.
 Over time, non-alcoholic fatty liver disease can progress to non-alcoholic steatohepatitis, which additionally involves liver cell death, liver inflammation and possible fibrosis.

 Autoimmune hepatitis is a rare cause of long-term hepatitis in which the immune system attacks and damages the liver.
 The liver can get so damaged that it stops working properly.
 As in other autoimmune diseases, circulating auto-antibodies may be present and are helpful in diagnosis.
 Treatment for autoimmune hepatitis involves very effective medicines that suppress the immune system and reduce inflammation.
-The causes of autoimmune hepatitis are still unclear and it's not known whether anything can be done to prevent it.

 Other forms include: